Bai Ying

 Research

-• Bai, Ying and James Kung.
+• Bai, Ying and James Kai-sing Kung.
 2014.
 “The Shaping of an Institutional Choice: Weather Shocks, The Great Leap Famine, and Agricultural Decollectivization in China.”
-Exploration in Economic History, vol. 54 (lead article): 1-26.
+Explorations in Economic History, vol. 54 (lead article): 1-26.

 • Shen, Yan, Minggao Shen, Zhong Xu and Ying Bai.
 2009.
 “Bank Size and Small- and Medium-sized Enterprise (SME) Lending: Evidence from China.”
 World Development, vol. 37(4): 800-811.